-Finite Mathematics
+MATH 131 Finite Mathematics

-Pre/Corequisite: P (RQ) MATH-099 or departmental placement Topics for this course include review of linear equations and inequalities, introduction to linear programming, set theory, counting techniques, permutations and combinations, probability and applications.
+Pre/Corequisite: P (RQ) MATH-099 or departmental placement Topics for this course include review of linear equations and inequalities, mathematics of finance, introduction to linear programming, set theory, counting techniques, and permutations and combinations.
 The TI-83 plus or TI-84 plus graphing calculator is required.
 NOTE: Credit will not be granted for both MATH 131 and MATH 200.